-How many recommendations should I get?
-Who should write these recommendations?
+How many recommendation letters do I need?
+Who should write them?

-Obtain 3 letters of recommendation at minimum.
-At least 1 should be from the residency director, and 1 ideally from a supervisory faculty member with expertise in prehospital or tactical medicine.
+Obtain three letters of recommendation at minimum.
+At least one should be from the residency director, and ideally one from a supervisory faculty member with expertise in tactical or law enforcement medicine.
 Supplemental letter(s) from non-physician supervisors with detailed knowledge of the applicant’s capabilities in the field are welcome.

-What if I decide to work as an attending before applying?
-Can I still be competitive when I apply for fellowship?
+What if I want to work as an attending before applying?

 What if I’m a DO applicant?